 As much as you may want to blanket the entire world with your nonprofit’s amazing message, you’ll be wasting your efforts on a lot of deaf ears.
 That doesn’t mean, however, you don’t have a ton of ideal donors, volunteers and recipients out there who are as over the moon as you are about your organization.
-All you have to do is connect with them.
-Connecting with them can be easy with the help of buyer personas.
+All you have to do is connect with them with the help of buyer personas.

 What are Buyer Personas?